ArcTropics/godot_vehicle_example/README.md

 4. Required GDScripts files to control the Vehicle Node.

 The project uses and Interpolated Camera(deprecated) to accelerate and deaccelerate the camera movements behind the car.

+The godot project is released under MIT license and you can use the project in any way you like.
+For copyright information on the car model and textures, please visit the respective websites to find for yourself.